 |2004-March-18||“Protected Person” Status in Occupied Iraq Under the Fourth Geneva Convention|

 The Geneva Convention Relative to the Protection of Civilian Persons in Time of War (IV) governs the United States occupation of Iraq.

 The following persons, if captured in occupied Iraq, are not “protected persons” within the meaning of article 4 of the Fourth Geneva Convention: U.S. nationals, nationals of a State not bound by the Convention, nationals of a co-belligerent State, and operatives of the al Qaeda terrorist organization who are not Iraqi nationals or permanent residents of Iraq.

 |2004-March-17||Deployment of United States Armed Forces to Haiti|

-The President has the legal authority to order the deployment of United States armed forces to Haiti in order to protect American citizens there.
+The President has authority to order the deployment of the armed forces to Haiti in order to protect American citizens there.

 The deployment is consistent with the War Powers Resolution.